Nepninja/flutter_localization/README.md

 # flutter_localization

-flutter_localization is a portfolio app that contains the implementation of localization on Flutter using bloc.
+flutter_localization is an app that contains the implementation of localization on Flutter using bloc.

 ## Video series